France: Methods for large protein crystal growth for neutron protein crystallography

 Task 1: A module for automated large crystal growth exploration

 This part of the SINE2020 project has focused on the development of a temperature controllable multi-well module in which crystal growth can be optimized.
-The idea of involving the use of temperature control is one that has been described and demonstrated by Monika Budayova-Spano and colleagues at the Institut de Biologie Structurale (IBS) in Grenoble.
+The use of temperature control is one that has been described and demonstrated by Dr. Monika Budayova-Spano and colleagues at the Institut de Biologie Structurale (IBS) in Grenoble.

 Dolomite Mitos P-Pump

 Task 2: Flow crystallization.

 Another way of pursuing large crystal growth is the idea of a flow crystallization system.
 The idea is to maintain steady-state batch conditions around a crystal at all times during its growth, by providing a constant supply of fresh protein stock to the crystallization environment.
 This will maintain optimal solution conditions at all times and help minimize accumulation of impurities on crystal surfaces – such impurities may hinder crystal growth.

 Flow crystallisation chamber

 A Dolomite Mitos P-Pump (picture above) was chosen to maintain the extremely low flow rate (between 70-1500 nl min-1) required to regulate the system.
 A suitable crystallization chamber (picture right) that can connect to the pump was designed and made using a 3D printer.
 This chamber creates a sealed environment and provides ready access to the crystals once they have grown.